bldg61/libCalHelper/README.md

 ### TODOS

-* [ ] Signup lists are munged for printout
 * [ ] StatMunger - Categories are auto extracted from Category (LibCal direct download... do we need this?)
 * [ ] StatMunger - Headers for categories 1-4 are generated if they do not exist
+* [x] Signup lists are munged for printout

 ### Is LibCal making you super sads?
 Use this handy dandy tool to make your life a little less painful.

 ### BUT HOW
 1. Clone (or fork and clone if you want to remix)
-1. Add your super awesome LibCal csv file to the appropriate `./secretCSV/` directory
+1. Add your super awesome LibCal csv file(s) to the appropriate `./secretCSV/` directory
-1. Open script.js and edit...

-    ```
-    const filePath = './secretCSV/stats/fileName.csv'; // change this file path to your file path
-    ```

-1. From the command line from within the repo directory, run `$ node script.js`
+1. Printing out signup sheets?
+Edit the `signupSheetCompiler.js` with the names of your sheets and run one of the following.
+Your compiled sheet will be named as is in the file with the suffix `-compiled` in the same directory as the first file in the list.
+List should be in order of time earliest to latest.
+    * `$ yarn signups`
+    * `$ npm signups`
+    * `$ node signupSheetCompiler.js`

+1. Munging some stats?
+Edit the `statMunger.js` with the name of your stat file and run one of the following.
+Your munged file will be named and in the same directory as the original file with the suffix `-munged`.
+    * `$ yarn signups`
+    * `$ npm signups`
+    * `$ node statMunger.js`

 ### NOTE: